By: Marilyn L. Davis

 “Don’t have more than one brownie.”

-Only one swig of juice left in the bottle.
+So, there’s only one swig of juice left in the bottle.
 Parents finish it, sans glass, then commend themselves for putting the carton in the recycles.
-Clearly if the kids caught them, they might be embarrassed and feel guilty for being hypocritical, but would they do the same thing again?
+If the kids caught them, they might be embarrassed and feel guilty for being hypocritical, but would they do the same thing again?